genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-reference-app.md

 Optionally, you could now run **remap**, which would give you cud operations for all the tables and request replies (static data from the request server), as well as for real-time data retrieval (via the data server.

-But for this example application, we are going to go into the pro code, to to add some sophistication.
+But for this example application, we are going to go into the pro code, to add some sophistication.

 ## 4. Prepare for pro code